tryton/trytond/doc/topics/start_server.rst

 The server will wait for client connections on the interface defined in the `web` section of the :ref:`configuration <topics-configuration>`.

+.. note:: When using multiple config files the order is importart as last
+          entered files will override the items of first files

 WSGI server
 -----------